-The outreach in both years was led by our Lead Independent Director, who is also Chairman of our Compensation Committee.
-Our Chief Operating Officer, our Vice President, Investor Relations, and the Compensation Committee's independent compensation consultant also participated in meetings with investors.
+Our stockholder outreach has been led by our Lead Independent Director, who is also Chairman of our Compensation Committee.
+Our former Chief Operating Officer, our Chief Financial Officer, our Senior Vice President, Investor Relations and the Compensation Committee's independent compensation consultant also participated in meetings with investors.

-More information on our stockholder outreach is provided beginning on page 32.
+$oldsymbol{Q}$ More information on our stockholder outreach is provided beginning on page 31.